-d.
-Frequency: Plus or minus 0.01 Hz at 45 to 67 Hz.

-G. Meter input, sampling, display, output, recording and reading Capabilities

-- 1. Input: One digital input signal. - a.
+- b.
+Voltage and Current: Accurate to 0.5 percent of reading. - c.
+Power Factor: Plus or minus 0.005, from 0.5 leading to 0.5 lagging. - d.
+Frequency: Plus or minus 0.01 Hz at 45 to 67 Hz. - G. Meter input, sampling, display, output, recording and reading capabilities: - 1.
+Input: One digital input signal. - a.
 Normal mode for on/off signal. - b.
 Demand interval synchronization pulse, accepting a demand synchronization pulse from a utility demand meter. - c.
 Conditional energy signal to control conditional energy accumulation. - d.
-GPS time synchronization. - 2.
-Sampling: - a.
+GPS time synchronization.

+2. Sampling:

+- a.
 Current and voltage shall be digitally sampled at a rate high enough to provide accuracy to 63rd harmonic of 60-Hz fundamental. - b.
-Power monitor shall provide continuous sampling at a rate of 128 samples per cycle on all voltage and current channels in the meter. - 3.
-Display Monitor: - a.
+Power monitor shall provide continuous sampling at a rate of 128 samples per cycle on all voltage and current channels in the meter.

+SPEC WRITER NOTE: The display monitor described in paragraph and subparagraphs below can be replaced by a workstation or a permanently connected laptop if installed at the main office of system manager.
+Otherwise, the display monitor would be co-located with the power monitor, but this location is normally unattended and the display monitor will provide data display in case network is down.

+3. Display Monitor:

+- a.
 Backlighted LCD to display metered data with touch-screen or touch-pad selecting device. - b.
 Touch-screen display shall be a minimum 12-inch diagonal, resolution of 800 by 600 RGB pixels, 256 colors; NEMA 250, Type 1 display enclosure. - c.
-Display four values on one screen at same time. - 1) Coordinate list below with meter capabilities specified in subparagraphs above. - 2) Current, per phase rms, three-phase average //and neutral//. - 3) Voltage, phase to phase, phase to neutral, and three-phase averages of phase to phase and phase to neutral. - 4) Real power, per phase and three-phase total. - 5) Reactive power, per phase and three-phase total. - 6) Apparent power, per phase and three-phase total. - 7) Power factor, per phase and three-phase total. - 8) Frequency. - 9) Demand current, per phase and three-phase average. - 10)Demand real power, three-phase total. - 11)Demand apparent power, three-phase total. - 12)Accumulated energy (MWh and MVARh). - 13)THD, current and voltage, per phase.

-d.
-Reset: Allow reset of the following parameters at the display:1) Peak demand current.

-2) Peak demand power (kW) and peak demand apparent power (kVA).
+Display four values on one screen at same time.

+SPEC WRITER NOTE: Coordinate list below with meter capabilities specified in subparagraphs above.

+1) Current, per phase rms, three-phase average// and neutral//.

+- 2) Voltage, phase to phase, phase to neutral, and three-phase averages of phase to phase and phase to neutral. - 3) Real power, per phase and three-phase total. - 4) Reactive power, per phase and three-phase total. - 5) Apparent power, per phase and three-phase total. - 6) Power factor, per phase and three-phase total. - 7) Frequency. - 8) Demand current, per phase and three-phase average. - 9) Demand real power, three-phase total. - 10) Demand apparent power, three-phase total. - 11) Accumulated energy (MWh and MVARh). - 12) THD, current and voltage, per phase. - d.
+Reset: Allow reset of the following parameters at the display: - 1) Peak demand current. - 2) Peak demand power (kW) and peak demand apparent power (kVA). - 3) Energy (MWh) and reactive energy (MVARh).